BlackBerry Motion

 The BlackBerry Motion is an Android smartphone manufactured by TCL Corporation under the brand name of BlackBerry Mobile.
 It was launched on 9 October 2017 in Dubai at the Gitex Technology Week, and first went on sale in the United Arab Emirates and Saudi Arabia on 22 October 2017.

 Specifications

 Hardware

-The BlackBerry Motion is a mid-range phone.
+The BlackBerry Motion shares many of its specifications with the more upmarket BlackBerry KeyOne, albeit lacking the physical keyboard.
 It is powered by the Qualcomm Snapdragon 625 processor, backed by 4 GB of RAM and 32 GB flash memory.
 It has a 12 MP rear camera with a f/2.0 aperture, capable of recording 4K video.
 The front camera is an 8 MP sensor capable of recording 1080p video.

-The Motion sports a 5.5-inch display with a Full HD (1080p) resolution.
-It has a large 4,000 mAh battery with Qualcomm QuickCharge 3.0.
+Like many midrange phones of its era, the Motion sports a 5.5-inch display with a Full HD (1080p) resolution.
+It has a 4,000 mAh battery with Quick Charge 3.0 support.
 Additional features include IP67 water and dust resistance, a 3.5mm headphone jack, a USB-C charging and data transfer port, and a front-mounted fingerprint reader.
+The fingerprint reader also doubles as a capacitive trackpad, in a similar fashion to the keyboard in the KeyOne and the Priv.